wendy2014/Dagger/README.md

 ## How to Use

 Dagger is quite suitable for a small group to kick off Web UI autotest.
-For this case, just checkout Dagger with Eclipse and write testcases with it.
+For this case, just checkout Dagger and configure maven with Eclipse and then write testcases with it.

 Already have an autotest framework?
-Please build Dagger into a .jar file before use, see [this](https://github.com/NetEase/Dagger/wiki/FAQ).
+Please build Dagger into a .jar file before use, the steps are as follows:
-But first, you should download the [selenium-server-standalone-2.33.0.jar](https://selenium.googlecode.com/files/selenium-server-standalone-2.33.0.jar), or the latest one from [here](https://code.google.com/p/selenium/downloads/list).
+*  Checkout Dagger's source code
+*  Enter the root directory
+*  Run `mvn clean package -DskipTests` in terminal

+Then fetch `dagger-1.2.jar` under `target` folder, or just [download](https://github.com/NetEase/Dagger/releases/download/v1.2/dagger-1.2.jar) the `dagger-1.2.jar`.
+See [this](https://github.com/NetEase/Dagger/wiki/FAQ) for more details.

+Currently, we use `selenium-server-standalone-2.37.0.jar` and `selenium-safari-driver-2.37.0.jar` , you can change the configuration in the _pom.xml_.

+By the way, you should download the [chromedriver_for_win_2.3.exe](http://chromedriver.storage.googleapis.com/2.3/chromedriver_win32.zip) and [iedriver_win32_2.37.0.exe](http://selenium.googlecode.com/files/IEDriverServer_Win32_2.37.0.zip) if necessary.
+We suggest to put the .exe files in the `res` folder.

 ## Contributors